themartiancompany/evm-deployer/man/evm-deployer.1.rst

 Solidity smart contracts deployer for Ethereum
 Virtual Machine (EVM) compatible blockchain networks written with the EVM toolchain.

 It tightly integrates with EVM Wallet and EVM Contracts Tools.

+The deployer supports directly building the input sources as well as publishing them on the cross-network, network-neutral, on-chain EVM Contracts' Source Index.

+No silly per-network explorer verification anymore.

 Networks
 ========